dotlang/language/doc/RFE.md

 ? - How can we work on multiple interrelated projects at the same time?
 How can we have different versions of the same dependency?
 What if we need libA any version and libB but libB needs a specific version of libA?

+? - What about versioning?
+We can write a custom function which can be used to decide whether a specific branch/tag can be used for import.
+`import "github/apache/cassandra/thisOrLater("1.4"`?
+Or use star:
+`import "github/apache/cassandra/v1.*.*"`
+star means in this place there will be one or more numbers.
+Choose the largest one.